 Sady finds fulfillment in directing the Student Success Center’s day-to-day support operations — tutoring in writing and undergraduate general education courses, coaching undergraduate academic skills, advising first-year students, and providing ADA accessibility accommodations for the Stephens community.
 She also has a passion for creative writing, travel and hiking, and is a devoted meditation and yoga practitioner.
 Sady earned a B.A. in Interdisciplinary Studies with a focus in women’s studies from the University of Missouri in 1998.
 She earned an M.A. in Teaching/Education from Columbia College in 2009.

 Leah loves seeing students gain an appreciation for science and mathematics and how these subjects help us understand our world.
-She is a tutor for physics, chemistry and mathematics for the Student Success Center, as well as an adjunct mathematics instructor.
+As the assistant director of the Student Success Center, she wants to enable students to achieve their dreams by successfully completing their academic goals.
 She earned a B.S. in physics and mathematics at Missouri State University and then continued with graduate school at the University of Missouri-Columbia, earning a Ph.D. in physics in 2007.
 She has taught physics, astronomy and math classes at Missouri State University, Westminster College and MACC-Columbia.
-She wants to help students overcome any difficulties and develop a better understanding of how science and math apply to their daily lives.
-Playing with the science toys is just a bonus!
+She wants to help students overcome any academic difficulties and develop a better understanding of how science and math apply to their daily lives.
+Playing with the science toys is just a bonus.

 Chelsea enjoys helping students succeed in both their personal and academic lives and guiding students toward finding the value in the work that they do.
 She knows how difficult college can be and strives to be a reliable point of support for all students.
 Chelsea is an academic coach and writing tutor in the Student Success Center and a PhD student and graduate writing instructor at the University of Missouri.
 Her research at Mizzou focuses on intersections of queerness and trauma, especially as it relates to women’s voices in literature.
 She got her B.A. in creative writing from the University of Delaware in 2016 and her M.A. in English Literature at Salisbury University in 2019.
 In her free time, she can be found reading, writing, knitting, eating burrito bowls, and hanging out with her cat Freya.